 First of all, the bank has to remove the lien by preparing a written document.
 Especially important, the lender has to record the satisfaction of mortgage in the proper county public records.
 This is called filing notice.
 Then the notice has to be shared with the borrower.

 And, all of this has to be done within a certain number of days.
-The bank has a deadline.
+Meaning, the bank has a deadline.

-Florida home owners should be aware of the legal requirements for cancelling a home loan or satisfying their mortgage.
-Unless this is done properly, the lien will remain and the owner will not have clear title to his or her home – which can be problem later on when they try to sell the property or when they die and the property is transferred to his or her heirs.
+Florida home owners should be aware of the legal requirements for satisfying their mortgage.
+If it is not done correctly, then the lien will remain in the public records and the owner will not have clear title to his or her home – which can be problem later on when, for example, they try to sell the property or when they die and the property is distributed to their heirs or beneficiaries.

 Step 1.
 Written Acknowledgment

 The mortgagee or assignee who receives that final home loan payment must execute a written document that acknowledges the mortgage has been paid in full, or “satisfied.”

 This written acknowledgment must be proven or acknowledged (i.e., signed before a notary public).

 It must then be filed with the clerk responsible for the real estate records of the county where the property is located.

 After the bank files the documentation with the real estate clerk’s office, then the bank must let the borrower know that this has been done.
 The lender must send notice to the borrower that the documentation has been filed with the clerk.

 This is notice that the lien has been removed.
 It confirms to the borrower that he or she now has full legal title to the property without the lender having any lien against it.